trevor-makes/avr-dram-tester/README.md

     -|     ...
 PD1|-A1
 ```

-`RE` isn't used by DRAM, but provides a test point for triggering a scope on read cycles.
-Likewise, `Error` can be used for triggering a scope on error conditions.
+`/RE` and `/ERR` aren't connected to DRAM, but provide test points for triggering a scope on read cycles and error conditions.

 #### Mode Select
 - SPST switch between `Mode Select` and `GND`